The Good Oil

 Chief architect and plotter of these woes.

-The truth is precisely the opposite.
-Building designers (aka architects) have spent a century or more in trying
+truth is precisely the opposite.
+Building designers (aka architects) have spent a century or more in trying to

-to expropriate as their exclusive property a word used in many senses in English for more than 400 years.
-Get
+expropriate as their exclusive property a word used in many senses in English for more than 400 years.
+Get over

 Any number of architects will froth at the mouth at such terms as

-they!
-Building designers lost the terminological battle with naval architects and landscape architects some time
+Building designers lost the terminological battle with naval architects and landscape architects some time ago,

-ago, but, gosh darn, no-one else is getting their hands on our title.
-So we see the authorities in the United
+but, gosh darn, no-one else is getting their hands on our title.
+So we see the authorities in the United Kingdom

-selling their clients a high-performance file server and network instead of that bedroom addition they thought
+clients a high-performance file server and network instead of that bedroom addition they thought they were

 Engineers are not precious about their name.
 You won't find them throwing a hissy-fit if someone introduces themselves as a jelly-bean engineer.
 Yeah, ok, if that's what you want.
 They recognize that the word has performed solid service in English since the mid-1400s, and that as a professional title they really can't stake a claim until the early 1800s.
 Instead of poncing around in a tizz for the entire 19th century, they accepted the brute fact and got on with their business.